-The Massachusetts Ocean Management Plan serves as the Commonwealth's blueprint for the protection and sustainable use of state ocean waters, protects critical marine habitat and important water-dependent uses and sets standards for new ocean-based projects.
+The Massachusetts Ocean Management Plan protects critical marine habitat and important water-dependent uses and provides a management framework for ocean-based projects in Massachusetts.
 The ocean plan’s management framework is implemented within the existing regulatory structure, with the relevant agencies coordinating review and approval of proposed ocean projects.

 In response to the Oceans Act of 2008, the Executive Office of Energy and Environmental Affairs (EEA) issued the original ocean plan in 2009.
 The Oceans Act requires EEA to review the ocean plan at least once every five years, a process led by the Massachusetts Office of Coastal Zone Management (CZM).
 To receive email updates on the review process, please send a blank email to email@example.com.

 The 2021 Massachusetts Ocean Management Plan is the current ocean plan, superseding all previous versions.

 - Ocean Management Plan Regulations - Regulations at 301 CMR 28.00 codify management areas and performance standards for activities allowed within the Ocean Management Planning Area.

 - 2021 Massachusetts Ocean Management Plan - This page includes links to the current ocean plan—which was released on January 3, 2022—along with information on its development and links to supporting documents, including the technical work group reports.